TencentEdgeOne/pages-templates/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/licenses/MIT) file for details.
+This project is licensed under the MIT License - see the <a href="https://opensource.org/licenses/MIT" target="_blank">LICENSE</a> file for details.